roman-milk/roman-milk.github.io/carin.md

  Joan forced Sandra's arms behind her back and allowed the teenager full control.
 "She's all yours.
 Cari, my love, Sandy likes her sex hard and extremely rough."

  It was the first time in her life that Sandra made another woman climax with her face.
 Her head was a rag doll.
 Cari maintained a viselike grip on her slave's hair and easily rammed Sandra's face into her gaping slit.
 Soon the blushing cheeks were covered with womanly juices and the girl's hips thrashed up and down in a shear random fashion, as the river of cum ran into the waiting mouth.
 "Yes, oh yes Sandra, I love you."
-Report_Story #3